PreferredAI/cornac/docs/source/index.rst

       Add your own models, datasets and metrics alongside Cornac's offerings to meet your needs.

-      This section explains how you can add your own dataset/model/metric so that you can easily run experiments.
+      This section explains how you can add a new dataset/model/metric so that you can easily run experiments.

       +++